Posted by Marketing Team, on

 - some cats don't like it as it can feel sharp on their feet

-Shop our entire cat litter & litter trays here
+Shop our entire range of cat litter & litter trays online.

 Types of Litter Trays to use